Jack Kilby: Family

+In 1948, Kilby married Barbara Annegers.
+They had two daughters, Ann and Janet.

+Death and legacy

-He died of cancer June 20, 2005, at the age of 81, in Dallas, Texas.
+Kilby died of cancer on June 20, 2005, in Dallas, Texas, at the age of 81.

 On December 14, 2005, Texas Instruments created the Historic TI Archives.
 The Jack Kilby family donated his personal manuscripts and his personal photograph collection to Southern Methodist University (SMU).
 The collection will be cataloged and stored at DeGolyer Library, SMU.

 In 2008, the SMU School of Engineering, with the DeGolyer Library and the Library of Congress, hosted a year-long celebration of the 50th anniversary of the birth of the digital age with Kilby's Nobel Prize-winning invention of the integrated circuit.
 Symposia and exhibits examined the many ways in which technology and engineers shaped the modern world.
 Kilby held an honorary doctorate of science from SMU and was a longtime associate of SMU through the Kilby Foundation.